Strip club: Premium access zones

 Access to certain parts of a strip club can require payment of an additional fee, or can be by invitation.
 These areas offer features that are not present in the general admission areas.
 This approach might allow a club to offer different types and standards of services in the various areas, or to comply with local laws.
 In this setting, VIPs such as high rollers or persons of a wider popular celebrity may receive complimentary services according to their reputation with the club personnel.

 VIP seating adjacent to the main floor is often more comfortable.
 For example, these areas may include arm chairs, couches, or booths with service tables.
 The area typically has a clear line of sight to the main stage.
 Reserve seating gives a customer a sense of importance and demonstrates prestige.
 In higher-end clubs, VIP seating might include balconies and other overlooks, which might also include smaller stages for a private dance if the customer wishes, at an additional fee.
 VIP seating can also act as lap dance booths, where a higher lap dance price would apply than in the general area.

 VIP rooms are partitioned areas in a club that are typically enclosed by fixed walls and can have doors that close completely.
 For such rooms that do not offer solid doors, there is usually some type of system to screen the room from view with stringed beads, curtains, or other devices.
 Couch rooms, private dance rooms, and lounges are also forms of VIP zones.
 VIP rooms have seating that is more plush than the general admission zones and the VIP seating adjacent to the main floor.
 Often, purchase of access to the room includes customer time with the dancer(s) of their choice.
 Some rooms are outfitted with props and appliances, such as showers, hot tubs, and various types of bedding.

-A champagne room (also called a champagne lounge, or champagne court) is a specialized VIP Room service offered by gentlemen's clubs where a customer can purchase time (usually in half-hour increments) with an exotic dancer in a private room on the premises.
+A champagne room (also called a champagne lounge, or champagne court) is a specialized VIP room service offered by gentlemen's clubs where a customer can purchase time (usually in half-hour increments) with an exotic dancer in a private room on the premises.
 Depending on the quality of the club, these rooms, which are typically away from the hustle and bustle of the main club, are generally well decorated and usually appointed with a private bar.
 Clubs sell champagne by the glass or by the bottle for both the dancer and the customer.
 Some clubs also offer food or cigar service.
-News media outlets have reported incidents of champagne room charges into the tens and hundreds of thousands of U.S. dollars for a single visit.